Read Our New Project Report About Bitcoin (BTC) - The World's Largest Cryptocurrency

 4.1 Communicated vs. completed milestones

-Celer has established partnerships with over 120 protocols (Mar 2022), building the interoperability infrastructure for a wide spectrum of blockchains, layer 2 rollups, DeFi projects, GameFi projects, NFT marketplaces, etc.
+Celer has established partnerships with 169 protocols (July 2022), building the interoperability infrastructure for a wide spectrum of blockchains, layer 2 rollups, DeFi projects, GameFi projects, NFT marketplaces, etc.

 5. Project team